iterative/dvc.org/content/docs/command-reference/config.md

 ### exp

-Overriding default configured workspace paths in `dvc exp init` helps to avoid repeating these paths if all of your projects share a similar structure.
+Sets the default paths assumed by `dvc exp init`.
+This can help avoid overriding them repeatedly with that command's options, for example if all of your experiments or projects use a similar structure.

-The section contains following options, which are only used as a default and can be overidden explicitly through CLI arguments or through responses in prompts (in `--interactive` mode).
+- `exp.code` - path to your source file or directory <abbr>dependency</abbr>.

-- `exp.code` - path to your source file or directory.
+- `exp.params` - path to your <abbr>parameters</abbr> file.

-- `exp.data` - path to your data file or directory to track.
+- `exp.data` - path to your data file or directory dependency.

-- `exp.models` - path to your models file or directory.
+- `exp.models` - path to your model/artifact(s) file or directory

-- `exp.metrics` - path to your metrics file.
+  <abbr>output</abbr>.

-- `exp.params` - path to your parameters file.
+- `exp.metrics` - path to your metrics file output.

-- `exp.plots` - path to your plots file or directory.
+- `exp.plots` - path to your plots file or directory output.

-- `exp.live` - path to your dvclive outputs.
+- `exp.live` - path to your [DVCLive](/doc/dvclive) output logs.

 ### plots